Environmental and climate protection has always been a priority at KfW

 Environmental protection and climate change mitigation are also becoming increasingly important in KfW's promotional activities abroad.
 As early as 1972, KfW developed its own environmental checklist for project appraisals in Financial Cooperation – long before environmental soundness became an official criterion for official development assistance (ODA).
 KfW Development Bank is now one of the largest financiers of renewable energies in developing countries.
-When the Carbon Fund was launched in 2004, KfW was able to set standards for harmonising economic rationales for action with ecological imperatives.

 In-house environmental protection